-Inclusion Solutions LLC offers a series of web-based learning modules that build capacity in specific learning targets to assist a staff in meeting their own professional development goals.
+Inclusion Solutions LLC offers a series of web-based learning modules that build capacity in specific learning targets to assist faculty and staff members in meeting their own professional development goals.
 Each module is specifically designed with outcomes and learning activities that will develop new understandings and enhance the ability to execute strategies to meet the needs of learners that are in the classroom today.

 Each of these modules are self-directed and will provide expert input in the development of these concepts and skills.
-Additionally, some of the modules will offer the opportunity to interact with experts in the field.
-More information on the learning development modules is available at; www.inclusionsolutions4kids.com.
+Also, some modules will offer the opportunity to interact with field experts.
+More information on the learning development modules is available at https://inclusionsolutions4kids.com/online-courses.